2. Material accounting policy information

 (a) Recognition and initial measurement

 Cost comprises of cost of acquisition or construction inclusive of duties (net of tax) incidental expenses, interest and erection/commissioning expenses incurred up to the date asset is put to use.
-Administrative and other general overhead expenses that are specifically attributable to construction or acquisition of PPE or bringing the PPE to working condition are allocated and capitalized as a part of cost of PPE.
+Administrative and other general overhead expenses that are specifically attributable to construction or acquisition of PPE or bringing the PPE to working condition are allocated and capitalised as a part of cost of PPE.
 Cost includes borrowing costs for long-term construction projects, if the recognition criteria is met.

 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.

 PPE which are not ready for the intended use are disclosed as 'Capital work-in-progress'.
-Capital work-inprogress is stated at cost net of accumulated impairment losses, if any.
+Capital work-in-progress is stated at cost net of accumulated impairment losses, if any.

 (b) Subsequent measurement (depreciation, useful life and residual value)